Persuaded Search: Appendix

-which gives us the representation in \autoref{prop:2}.
 It remains to show such a solution exists and is unique.
-Note $\Phi(\cdot)$ is continuous and strictly decreasing because $Z_B(\cdot)$ is decreasing by construction (in the inclusion order), the first two integrals are decreasing in $k$, and the last integral is strictly decreasing in $k$ because $F$ is absolutely continuous.
+Note $k-\delta\Phi(k)$ is continuous and strictly increasing in $k$ because both $Z_A(\cdot)$ and $Z_B(\cdot)$ are decreasing by construction (in the inclusion order).
 Additionally,